odoo/odoo/addons/mail/push-to-talk-extension/README.md

 system.
 Whether Chrome is in focus or not, on the same tab or not, enjoy seamless communication in Odoo Discuss without any constraints.

-> Note that this extension only works for Odoo 17 and higher
+> Please note that this extension only works for Odoo 17 and higher and is not
+> compatible with ChromeOS.

 ## Installing the extension